Top executives from Mastercard and Visa face Congress over high swipe fees - NewsBreak

 Top executives from Mastercard and Visa face Congress over high swipe fees

-You may not know it but when you swipe your credit card, it comes at a cost to business owners
+WASHINGTON — You may not know it, but when you swipe your credit card, it comes at a cost to business owners.

 But small business owners say these fees have gotten way too high.